macklab/hippcircuit/magetbrain/README.md

     export QUARANTINE_PATH=/project/m/mchakrav/quarantine
     module use ${QUARANTINE_PATH}/modules
 Every time you log in, these commands will be automatically run and provide access to the CobraLab resources.
-S

 ## Activating MAGeTbrain
 Everytime you use MAGeTbrain, the following two commands must be run: